 National music of Iran consists of tunes and songs that were created throughout history by great artists from their soul, culture, and heart and reflects the moral and spiritual characteristics of Iran from ancient era until today.
 Iranian music resembles the decency of life and an immaterial world.

 UNESCO Listed Radif of Iranian Music

 Inscribed in 2009 as a UNESCO Intangible Human Heritage, the Radif of Iranian music is the traditional repertoire of Iranian music that is the core of Iranian music culture.
 The Radif of Iranian Music includes 250 melodic tunes, named Goosheh in Farsi, and has passed from master to master throughout history and is a priceless heritage for the world of music.
-Iranian music can be vocal or instrumental, and can be played by different music instruments including string instruments like Setar, and Dotar, percussion instruments like Tonbak, and wind instruments like Ney.
+Iranian music can be vocal or instrumental, and can be played by different music instruments including string instruments like Setar, and Dotar (an Iranian music instrument inscribed as UNESCO WOrld Heritage), percussion instruments like Tonbak, and wind instruments like Ney.